futuredialchallenge/2024-RAG/README.md

 * Teams are required to sign an Agreement for Challenge Participation and Data Usage.
 Data will be provided to approved teams.
 * For teams that participate in Track 1, the scores will be ranked according to the performance for Track 1.
 The teams can choose to participate only in Track 1.
 * For teams that participate in Track 2, they can use the baseline system provided by the organizers or use the system developed by themselves for Track 1.
 The ranking is based on the performance for Track 2.
-* Participants are allowed to use any external datasets, resources or pre-trained models which are publicly available.
+* Participants need to strictly follow the Submission Guidelines as described below.
+Participants are allowed to use any external datasets, resources or pre-trained models which are publicly available.
+* The evaluation data will not released to the teams for their own evaluation.
+The organizers will run the submitted systems for evaluation.
+The evaluation data will be shared with the eligible teams after evaluation results are announced.
+Only teams who strictly follow the Submission Guidelines are viewed as eligible.
 * Participants are NOT allowed to do any manual examination or modification of the test data.
 * In publishing the results, all teams will be identified as team IDs (e.g. team1, team2, etc).
 The organizers will verbally indicate the identities of all teams at the Challenge for communicating results.
-* For each track, three teams with top performances will be recognized with prizes.
-The prizes will be awarded at the Workshop.
-* Participants may identify their own team label (e.g. team5) and report their own result, in publications or presentations, if they desire.
+Participants may identify their own team label (e.g. team5) and report their own result, in publications or presentations, if they desire.

 # Submission Guidelines

 * Each team needs to submit a package via email to FutureDialRAG@gmail.com before the Entry Submission Deadline.
+The package should contain a clear README documentation for running the system over the evaluation data.
+The submitted system should be in one of the following two forms.
+In either form, the system's processing speed should be no less than 10 tokens per second.
-The submission package should contain the system executable with the model.
-All dependencies must be contained in the submission package.
+  - The submission package contains the system executable with the model, for example, in a Docker image.
+All dependencies are contained in the submission package.
+The organizers run the system over a server with Nvidia A100*4 hardware, evaluate, and calculate the running time over the evaluation data.
-  - For track 2, system running is not only for corpus-based automatic evaluation, but also for human evaluation.That is, the submission system for Track 2 should provide an interface, through which real users interact with those systems.
+  - The system is encapsulated as a callable web service.
+The organizers will run the script submitted by the team, call the web service to evaluate, and calculate the running time over the evaluation data.
 * The submission should provide clear documentation for running the system.
 Direct running the executable without any arguments should output the result file with the required format.
 See Track1 README and Track2 README for the formats.
-* The submitted system could be, but not limited to be, encapsulated in a Docker image, as long as the above requirements are satisfied.
-* The submission should provide a System Description Paper.
-Teams are also encouraged to submit papers to SLT2024.
-See important dates and instructions in Call for Papers.
+* The submission should provide a System Description Document (SDD), introducing the submitted system.
+Teams are also encouraged to submit papers to SLT 2024.
+See important dates and instructions at SLT 2024 website [IEEE SLT 2024](https://2024.ieeeslt.org).
 * Before the Entry Submission Deadline, each team can submit for multiple times for each track.
 The last entry from each team will be used for the evaluation.